ryjen/ryjen.github.io/content/about/resume/index.md

 <ul>
 <li>Responsible for developing and maintaining mobile framework in Java (Android, Blackberry)</li>
-<li>Successfully and consistently met all client deadlines, often being able to exceede client expectations</li>
+<li>Successfully and consistently met or exceeded all client deadlines</li>
 <li>Participated in stanford machine learning online course</li>
 </ul>
 <!--